The critical window in random digraphs: Concluding Remarks

-\begin{question} What about an Aldous type result? i.e. does the vector of the (normalised) sizes of the $k$ largest strongly connected components of $D(n,p)$ with $p = n^{-1} + \lambda n^{-4/3}$ converge to some distribution $\bX^\lambda = (X_1^\lambda,\ldots,X_k^\lambda)$ for each $k$? \end{question} Finally, we consider the transitive closure of random digraphs.
+Finally, we consider the transitive closure of random digraphs.
 The \emph{transitive closure} of a digraph $D$ is $cl(D)$ a digraph on the same vertex set as $D$ and such that $uv$ is an edge of $cl(D)$ if and only if there is a directed path from $u$ to $v$ in $D$.
 Equivalently, $cl(D)$ is the smallest digraph containing $D$ such that the relation $R$ defined by $uRv$ if and only if $uv$ is an edge is transitive.
 Karp~\cite{karptc} gave a linear time algorithm to compute the transitive closure of a digraph from the model $D(n,p)$ provided that $p \leq (1-\eps)n^{-1}$ or $p \geq (1+\eps)n^{-1}$.
 For all other $p$ this algorithm runs in time $O(f(n) (n \log n)^{4/3})$ where $f(n)$ is any $\omega(1)$ function.
 Now that we know more about the structure of $D(n,p)$ for $p$ close to $n^{-1}$, it may be possible to adapt Karp's algorithm and obtain a better time complexity. \begin{question} Does there exist a linear time algorithm to compute the transitive closure of $D(n,p)$ when $(1-\eps)n^{-1} \leq p \leq (1 + \eps)n^{-1}$? \end{question}